open-contracting/standard/standard/standard.md

 </div>

 ##Next steps
-Over June 2014 we will be validating the conceptual model proposed in this document of a Contracing Journey, Contracting Records and Contracting Releases.
+Over June 2014 we will be validating the conceptual model proposed in this document of a Contracing Process, Contracting Records and Contracting Releases.
 You are invited to add your comments directly to the online copy of this document at [http://ocds.aptivate.org/standard/](http://ocds.aptivate.org/standard/), or to join discussions on [the project technical e-mail list](http://open-contracting.github.io/pages/community.html).

 Over July and August 2014 we will be fleshing out in more detail the data fields that belong to each of the core components, and will develop a full data model.
 The proposed model will be validated against a range of use cases developed through demand side research.